Ks89/angular-cli-skeleton/README.md

 # angular-cli-skeleton

-A simple ready to use skeleton project with angular-cli (optionally also angular-universal), Angular 5, Bootstrap 4 beta, ng-bootstrap, ngrx-store and so on.
+A simple ready to use skeleton project with angular-cli (optionally also angular-universal), Angular 6, Bootstrap 4, ng-bootstrap, ngrx-store and so on.

 This project my previous older skeleton project called [angular-webpack-skeleton](https://github.com/Ks89/angular-webpack-skeleton).